-If you are planning for a holiday in UK and are looking for a good campsite, you wont be disappointed with your options.
+If you're planning for a holiday in UK and are looking for a good campsite, you wont be disappointed with your options.
 There are plenty of caravan sites and camping areas where people can spend some quality time while enjoying their holidays in UK.

 Wowo, Uckfield is a wonderful option for camping for many reasons.
 There are events such as superhero football that keep people entertained.
-How about more of wilderness activity too, with courses for fire craft and knife craft, demos for archery and workshops for yurt-building you will be able to develop your survival skills.
-More importantly, this is one area that is known for its music which is why you can club your camping experience with live acoustic shows in the barn on Fridays, and give yourself a rocking time.
+How about more of wilderness activity too, with courses for fire craft and knife craft, demos for archery and workshops for yurt-building you'll be able to develop your survival skills.
+More importantly, this is one area that's known for its music which is why you can club your camping experience with live acoustic shows in the barn on Fridays.
+Give yourself a rocking time.
 The charges for this campsite are very low at around 10 pounds a night.

-If you are one of those people who are looking for a genuine camping experience with mystic moorland, dam building, rope swinging, winding river and good outdoor weather, Rosedale Abbey is one of the better places to pick for camping.
-In fact, you have two tent only fields where you might find other families camping around as well to reduce the eeriness factor a bit.
+If you're one of those people who are looking for a genuine camping experience with mystic moorland, dam building, rope swinging, winding river and good outdoor weather, Rosedale Abbey is one of the better places to pick for camping.
+In fact, you've two tent only fields where you might find other families camping around as well to reduce the eeriness factor a bit.
 There are some adventure activities to be enjoyed nearby.
 This is open between March and October, at a nominal price of around 14 pounds per family of four.

-Broad Meadow House in Charlestown is another campsite that you would love.
+Broad Meadow House in Charlestown is another campsite that you'd love.
 May to September is perfect for a holiday in UK and this is when this campsite opens its doors for campers at a nominal price of around 9 pounds.
 Deluxe tents including breakfast are available at request for 20 pounds.
-Very close to the blue seas and the harbor, adjacent to golden wheat fields is this poetic place that provides true joy and sense of leisure and old world charm that some people look for.
-The freshly made smoothie and the breakfast is not something to be missed.
+Very close to the blue seas and the harbour, adjacent to golden wheat fields is this poetic place that provides true joy and sense of leisure and old world charm that some people look for.
+The freshly made smoothie and the breakfast isn't something to be missed.

 Want to find out more about Camping in and around the UK?
 Looking for a fun and easy to use tool for finding new campsites and checking out their facilities?
 Then look no further than CampingNinjaJust looking for a fun and informative outlook on the camping lifestyle?
 Then visit the CampingNinja blog